 What is Anishinabe Wakiagun?

-Anishinabe Wakiagun is a culturally specific permanent supportive housing program for late stage chronic inebriates.
-It is a wet/dry facility that does not require residents to be sober in order to maintain their housing.
+Anishinabe Wakiagun is a culturally specific permanent supportive housing program for chronic inebriates.
+It is a Housing First/Harm Reduction facility that does not require residents to be sober in order to maintain their housing.

 The philosophy of Anishinabe Wakiagun is to reduce the public cost of providing services while at the same time providing a more stable living environment for it's residents.
 The program goal is to minimize the negative consequences of the residents' drinking patterns, while providing a stable, culturally appropriate living environment that encourages a reduction in alcohol consumption.